Daisy Midgeley: Casting and characterisation

 Speaking to Digital Spy, Jordan stated that she has had various conversations with the script editors, storyliners and producers about her character's potential to be a villain on the soap.
+She also revealed that her contract had been extended until September 2021 and expressed hopes for it to be renewed again.
 She said that as of May 2021, the production team were still deciding "just how dark can [they] make her".
+Speaking further on Daisy's potential as a villain with Stuff, Jordan likened Daisy to fellow Coronation Street character Tracy Barlow (Kate Ford).
+She felt that they both will do whatever they can to protect themselves and Jordan hoped Daisy could become "an iconic bad girl" like Tracy in the future.
+She also felt that playing a character that causes mischief and raises people's eyebrows is a more fun role to play than a regular character, especially since she felt she so different to her character in her own life.
 Jordan responded to the production team's unset plans by portraying Daisy as both humane and "totally psychotic".
 Despite her uncertainty on where her character was headed, Jordan liked how Daisy is "a bit of a troublemaker, she's a bit minxy and she's got a bit of a backstory behind it" since it allowed her to "play all sides of the spectrum".

 Daisy's afore mentioned backstory involves her telling Jenny that she has nowhere else to go, which leads Jenny to take pity on her and allow her to stay despite her troublemaking.
-On whether or not Daisy is lying, Jordan opined that Daisy is telling the truth.
+Jordan opined that Daisy is telling the truth.
 She enjoyed portraying a vulnerable side to Daisy, which she felt contrasted to her character being "fake towards everybody just to get what she wants".
-Jordan also appreciated having a backstory for her character, branding Daisy a "survivor" due to coming out of her bad childhood with a headstrong attitude.
+Jordan also appreciated having a backstory for her character, branding Daisy a survivor due to coming out of her bad childhood with a headstrong attitude.
 On Daisy's confession to Jenny about her childhood, Jordan explained: "This is her stripped back and saying: 'This is what happened to me and I really don't want to go, so please don't kick me out, which I think is a really nice side to see of her, because no-one's born horrible.
 No-one's born a bitch or a villain or whatever you want to call it – they're made that way."
-Speaking further on Daisy's potential as a villain with Stuff, Jordan likened Daisy to fellow Coronation Street character Tracy Barlow (Kate Ford).
-She explained that they are similar since they both will do whatever they can to protect themselves, and Jordan hoped Daisy could become "an iconic bad girl" like Tracy in the future.
-The actress said that playing a character that causes mischief and raises people's eyebrows is a more fun role to play than that of a regular character, especially since Jordan felt she is so different to her character in her personal life.